 Alton Hill is a Cofounder at TradingSim.
 He has a passion to help people and found that one of his ways of doing so, is through the world of Day Trading.
 Alton’s skillset is in Product Development and Design Thinking which he uses to write and improve the overall experience for TradingSim.

 Bollinger Bands are a powerful technical indicator created by John Bollinger.
 The bands encapsulate the price movement of a stock, providing relative boundaries of highs and lows.
 The crux of the Bollinger Band indicator is based on a moving average that defines the intermediate-term “trend” based on the time frame you are viewing.

 But how do we apply this indicator to trading and what are the strategies that will produce winning results?

-Well, in this post I will provide you with six trading strategies you can test to see which works best for your trading style.
-Please take a moment to browse the table of contents to help navigate this lengthy post.
+In this post we’ll provide you with a solid foundation on the bands, plus six trading strategies you can test to see which works best for your trading style.

 Bollinger Bands Calculation:

 Upper Band = Middle band + 2 standard deviations

 Middle Band = 20-period moving average (most charting packages use the simple moving average)